Measuring Geopolitical Alignment and Economic Growth: Introduction

-To systematically investigate this geopolitical growth determinant, we develop a novel event-based measure of bilateral geopolitical relations that captures both the timing and intensity of diplomatic dynamics---a methodological innovation crucial for identifying causal effects in a cross-country panel setting.
-By employing large language models augmented with web search capabilities, we compile and analyze over 440,000 major political events between all country pairs involving 196 countries with 24 major nations from 1960--2019.
-For each bilateral relationship and year, we identify significant events---ranging from trade agreements and state visits to sanctions and diplomatic disputes---classify them using the Conflict and Mediation Event Observations (CAMEO) framework \footnote{CAMEO (Conflict and Mediation Event Observations) is a framework for systematically coding international political events into cooperation-conflict categories.
-See \citet{schrodt2012cameo} and Online Appendix~\ref{app_c:llm} for implementation details.}, and assign Goldstein scores \footnote{The Goldstein Scale assigns numerical values from $-10$ (maximum conflict) to $+10$ (maximum cooperation) to quantify the intensity of international political actions.
-See \citet{goldstein1992} and Online Appendix~\ref{app_c:llm} for scoring guidelines.} quantifying their cooperative or conflictual intensity.
-This granular approach overcomes fundamental limitations of existing measures based on UN voting patterns or binary indicators, enabling us to exploit within-country variation in the timing and magnitude of geopolitical changes.
-We aggregate these bilateral scores using GDP-weighted averages to construct country-year indices that reflect each nation's overall position in the global geopolitical landscape.
+To systematically investigate this geopolitical growth determinant, we introduce a novel event-based measure of bilateral geopolitical alignment that captures both the timing and intensity of diplomatic dynamics.
+Using large language models with web search capabilities, we compile 373,020 geopolitical events involving bilateral interactions between 193 United Nations member states and 24 major nations from 1960 to 2024.
+For each bilateral relationship and year, we identify significant geopolitical events (ranging from trade agreements and formal alliances to sanctions and wars), classify them using the Conflict and Mediation Event Observations (CAMEO) framework,\footnote{CAMEO (Conflict and Mediation Event Observations) is a framework for systematically coding international political events into cooperation-conflict categories.
+See \citet{schrodt2012cameo} and Appendix~\ref{app_c:llm} for implementation details.} and assign Goldstein scores quantifying their cooperative or conflictual intensity.\footnote{The Goldstein Scale assigns numerical values from $-10$ (maximum conflict) to $+10$ (maximum cooperation) to quantify the intensity of international political actions.
+See \citet{goldstein1992} and Appendix~\ref{app_c:llm} for scoring guidelines.} This approach captures within-country variation in both the timing and magnitude of geopolitical changes, which measures based on UN voting patterns or binary indicators cannot provide.
+We aggregate bilateral scores using GDP-weighted averages to construct country-year indices that reflect each country's geopolitical alignment.
+The resulting measure spans six decades of international relations: from Cold War bipolarity through post-1990 globalization to the recent era of geopolitical fragmentation.